 Patients can select their meals and snacks from a daily menu distributed by our kitchen coordinators.
 Patients can eat whenever they like.
 Most meals are prepared by Henry's Market and heated by our staff.
 Certain items, like eggs, are prepared by our staff right before serving.
-Patients may choose to eat in their rooms or in the dining areas.
+Patients may choose to eat in their rooms or in the dining area.
 Snacks are available whenever the patient chooses and can be obtained upon request.

-Families and visitors are welcome to bring in meals and reheat them in the kitchen areas or they may choose to access local restaurants for dining or take-out meals.
-A large binder of take-out menus for local restaurants is located at the reception desk or the Guest Services volunteers can assist you in placing an order.
+Families and visitors are welcome to bring in meals and reheat them in the country kitchen or they may choose to access local restaurants for dining or take-out meals.
+A basket of take-out menus for local restaurants is located on the counter between the kitchen and the atrium or the Guest Services volunteer can assist you in placing an order.

-Policies and Procedures
+Policies and Procedures Alcohol

-Alcohol